GarboMuffin/nicehash-calculator/README.md

 npm install -g ts-node typescript
 ```

-## usage
+## Usage
 ```bash
 ts-node index [...args]
 ```

-## arguments
+## Arguments
-there's lots of them. you can put things in arguments.txt for them to be read automatically.
+There's lots of them.
+You can put things in arguments.txt for them to be read automatically. (see the existing arguments.txt for an example)

 | argument | description | usage |
 |:----------------:|:---------------------------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------:|